You could be making crucial mistakes on your mission to drop the pounds

 By Ea Francisco | Photo by Mike Kenneally

-In theory, diets promote healthy eating, and the logic behind some of them seem relatively sound.
-But if you notice that the supposedly effective diets aren’t working for you, it may be that there things your diet isn’t telling you.
+In theory, diets promote healthy eating and the logic behind some of them seem relatively sound.
+But if you notice that the supposedly effective diets aren’t working for you, there may be other things your diet isn’t telling you.
 These are the top three reasons why you might need to reconsider changing your diet.

 Not Enough Calories

-One problem could be your diet itself isn’t exactly favorable.
+Another problem could be that your diet itself isn’t exactly favorable.
 Some diets are about cutting entire food groups.
 These kinds of diets can be ineffective or even dangerous since it can deprive you of nutrients needed for energy-building.
 It should be noted that some of the food groups you cut out actually help you to feel satisfied, so not eating those can make you eat uncontrollably.
 Fat and carbohydrates are usually the targets of these diets, but each serves its own purpose.
+New research suggests that personalization instead of following trends might be the key to weight loss.